moneymanagerex/moneymanagerex/INSTALL.md

 ### From Snap Store

-If you are using one of the following Linux distributions: Arch Linux, Debian, elementary OS, Fedora, Gentoo, Linux Mint, Manjaro, OpenEmbedded/Yocto, openSUSE, OpenWrt, Solus, Raspbian, Ubuntu then you can use snapd to install and run MMEX snap package available from [Snap Store].
+If you are using one of the 19 [snap supported] Linux distributions on amd64, arm64, armhf, i386, powerpc, ppc64el or s390x hardware then you can use snapd to install and run MMEX snap package available from [Snap Store].

-> Warning: only unstable versions of MMEX are available now.

 snapd is the service you need to install to run and manage snaps.
 Please follow [snapd installation instructions] for your distribution.